 The episodes have been restored and upscaled for this Blu-ray release, and as far as I’m concerned they look and sound great.
 There is only so much they can do with the earlier episodes of course, but as you go through the series the quality does appear to get better, and I haven’t noticed any problems.

 That said, however, I’m not an expert on picture or sound quality.
 I can’t deeply assess picture quality with my slightly dodgy eyesight, and I’m not a professional audiophile.
 They look fine to me, but opinions may vary.
-Indeed, I am aware of reports that there’s a de-interlacing issue for some episodes in series 3 & 5 that apparently makes the picture look grainy, and the BBC have now said they’re re-authoring the discs (so if you’re reading this in the future, maybe that’s been fixed).
-But I didn’t notice this when I was watching it.
-Maybe it’s an advantage of me being visually impaired, I don’t know, but no episodes stood out for me as looking bad.
+Indeed, it turns out there’s a de-interlacing issue for some episodes in series 3 & 5 that apparently makes the picture look a bit grainy or blurry.
+I can’t see the issue with my vision, but many people can.
+So after many complaints the BBC have finally located and acknowledged the source of the problem, and are now offering replacement discs (link updated 28 June 2019).
+So I have requested the replacement discs to ensure I have the best possible quality, even if the difference isn’t obvious to me personally.
+(Update: I received the new discs on 17 July 2019.)

 We must also be careful when using the word remastered here.
 For series 1 to 3, you’re getting the original versions here, upscaled and cleaned up to make sure they look as good as they can.
 They are not the remastered episodes created in the mid-1990s for possible sale overseas, which had new CGI effects and other adjustments.
 UK fans weren’t happy with those remastered versions, and they weren’t intended for us anyway, so we didn’t get them on the original DVD releases.
 It is better having the originals, so I’m glad we’ve got them in that form.
 That said, the remastered episodes do become relevant on the bonus Bodysnatcher disc, which I’ll discuss later in this post.